FAQ's

 - Direct Primary Care models are clinics who have opted out of insurance.
 This allows the clinic to keep costs very low compared to fee-for-service clinics and allows HIGHER QUALITY in an unrushed environment.
 We instead charge periodic monthly fees to keep the medical provider on retainer.
 OFTEN, we can still order things with your insurance company for things like labs, images, and specialty referrals.
 The exception would be that some HMO's, including Medicaid, Oregon Health Plan, and some Medicare Advantage Plans, limit who you can choose for your care and may not approve DPC clinic orders.

 - Concierge is a hybrid model that charges are larger more expensive monthly fee and may bill insurance as well (this is not what Resolute is).
+This type of care is often 24/7 care option.

 - EKG/ECG (Electrocardiogram)

-- Incision and drainage of abscesses if appropriate in primary care setting
+- Incision and drainage of abscesses

 - Ear lavage for ear wax removal